openpipelines-bio/openpipeline_spatial/README.md

 The following spatial-specific workflows are provided:

 - [Ingestion](https://www.viash-hub.com/packages/openpipeline_spatial/latest/components?search=mapping): Whereas many technologies generate count matrices on-instrument, functionality is provided for the mapping & quantification of 10X Visum data.
-- [Interoperability](https://www.viash-hub.com/packages/openpipeline_spatial/latest/components?search=convert): To make sure all spatial workflows are technology-agnostic, functionality is provided to convert count matrices from different technologies into a common format (H5Mu).
+- [Interoperability](https://www.viash-hub.com/packages/openpipeline_spatial/latest/components?search=convert): To make sure all spatial workflows are technology-agnostic, functionality is provided to convert count matrices from different technologies (e.g. Xenium, CosMx, AtoMx, Aviti) into a common format (H5MU).
 In addition, functionality is provided to convert between various Spatial data formats (e.g. Seurat, SpatialExperiment, MuData, SpatialData).
 - [QC](https://www.viash-hub.com/packages/openpipeline_spatial/latest/components?search=spatial_qc): Calculation of comprehensive quality control metrics.
 - [Sample Processing](https://www.viash-hub.com/packages/openpipeline_spatial/latest/components?search=spatial_process_samples): Batch processing of multiple spatial samples, including count-based filtering, normalisation and dimensionality reduction.

 ## Extended functionality

-Whereas this package only provides spatial-specific functionality, it is designed to work seamlessly with the core OpenPipeline package.
+Whereas this package only provides spatial-specific functionality, it is designed to work seamlessly with the core [OpenPipeline package](https://github.com/openpipelines-bio/openpipeline/).
 This means that all core OpenPipeline workflows and components can be used in conjunction with the spatial-specific ones.
-For example, the **integration** and **cell type annotation** workflows can be applied to spatial data after it has been processed using the spatial-specific workflows.
+For example, the [**integration**](https://www.viash-hub.com/packages/openpipeline/latest/components?search=workflows%2Fintegration) and [**cell type annotation**](https://www.viash-hub.com/packages/openpipeline/latest/components?search=workflows%2Fannotation) workflows can be applied to spatial data after it has been processed using the spatial-specific workflows.

 ``` mermaid lang="mermaid"
 flowchart LR